 Being on the SCD diet is limiting, but it does not have to be boring.
 There are many recipes on the net that can lead you to mouth-watering taste adventures, to keep your diet interesting.
 These SCD legal recipes are some of the best on the Internet and can help to soothe those cravings and keep you motivated to stick with the diet.
 The recipes include main dishes, breakfasts, lunches, snacks, and even desserts.
 You will love trying out new recipes and being able to stay within the legal limits of the diet.

 This information should help you get started on the SCD diet.
 There is a wealth of SCD recipes on the Internet.
 They may just inspire you to create your own.
 The important thing to remember is to keep all of your recipes legal.
 You can read up on the legal food list at this link:

-Reading the book “Breaking the Vicious Cycle” can greatly help you towards learning how to make the most of the SCD diet.
+Reading the book “Breaking the Vicious Cycle” (disclosure: I may earn commissions if you purchase from this link) can greatly help you towards learning how to make the most of the SCD diet.
 You will be amazed at how much better you feel as you progress through the new way of eating and truly learn to listen to your body.

 You will stop being a slave to the bathroom and will actually be able to get out and enjoy life again.
 Having the energy and the drive to do what you love makes all the difference in the world.
 Commit yourself to good health today and begin the SCD diet.

 It may be difficult at first but as soon as you begin to see the change, you will never want to turn back.